 Just two days after her diagnosis, a determined Ingrid sat down at her computer and wrote out a survival strategy.
 Her positive thinking was already at work despite cancer.
 “I sent this to my head of department at school, because I thought I would find it easier to stick to it if I had shown it to someone.
 I took my first piece of advice from Terry Waite, who survived five years in solitary confinement after being abducted by Palestinian militants: ‘Self-pity is not an option.’
 Then I made a list of simple things that I enjoyed in life and promised to treat myself to some of these each day.”

+Without even knowing it, Ingrid was taking a page out of several of the best-known self-help books.
 “The most useful thing I decided to do was to write a ‘diary of positive thoughts’.
 Every night, before going to bed, I wrote down a list of positive moments that I had experienced that day.
 Even if it had been a largely fraught, painful and frustrating day, I forced myself to concentrate on even the smallest positive aspect – for example a beautiful flower or an interestingly shaped cloud I had seen, a child’s laughter I had heard, a relaxing hot bath.
 I absolutely forbade myself to put anything negative down on paper.
 At the top of each diary entry in red pen I wrote a quotation by the Italian poet, Cesare Pavese, that I had found on a meditation card: ‘We do not remember days… we remember moments’.”

 Just as the self-help writers assure us that it will, this strategy led Ingrid to look actively for enjoyable moments and to create them for herself each day.
-She admits that it wasn’t always easy, but as her chemo progressed she found new ways to make herself think positive with cancer, joining art therapy classes and even persuading her husband to attend a few ballroom dancing classes with her before her operation.
+She admits that it wasn’t always easy, but as her chemo progressed she found new ways to make herself think positively, joining art therapy classes and even persuading her husband to attend a few ballroom dancing classes with her before her operation.